Privacy Notice

 If required, we may also process your personal data according to GDPR Article 6(c): ‘processing is necessary for compliance with a legal obligation to which the controller is subject’.

-For contact tracing and research purposes and health data for research we receive NHS notifications of deaths and who moves out of the UK.
-For this purpose, for England and Wales, we apply to the Confidentiality Advisory Group to set aside the common law duty of confidentiality under Section 251 of the National Health Service Act.
+The NHS supply us with updated addresses and notify us when study members die or move outside of the UK.
+We use this information to keep your contact details up to date and to stop us attempting to contact those who have died or emigrated.
+The information we receive about deaths (date and cause) is also used for important research.
+For this purpose, for England and Wales, we apply to the Confidentiality Advisory Group to set aside the common law duty of confidentiality under Section 251 of the National Health Service Act meaning that we do not ask your permission to receive this information.
 The legal bases within the UK GDPR and the Data Protection Act 2018 are separate and in addition to, the permission you gave to take part in the study.

 Personal data we collect about you